smhr/ska-src-training-containers/README.md

 ### All-in-one installation

-With this installation you will be able to use all the tools that we are going to use in this SKA-Training from an environment that has everything installed and ready to work.
+With this installation you will be able to use all the tools that we are going to use in this SKA-Training from an environment that has everything up and ready to work.
 To enable this environment, it is necessary to install some components.

 ####  Vagrant - Virtual Machine